ansys/pystk/doc/source/api/ansys/stk/core/graphics/TimeIntervalDisplayCondition.rst

 TimeIntervalDisplayCondition
 ============================

-.. py:class:: TimeIntervalDisplayCondition
+.. py:class:: ansys.stk.core.graphics.TimeIntervalDisplayCondition

-   Bases: py:obj:`~ITimeIntervalDisplayCondition`, py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.ITimeIntervalDisplayCondition`, py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    Define an inclusive time interval that determines when an object, such as a primitive, is rendered based on the current animation time .

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: TimeIntervalDisplayCondition

 Overview
 --------